Lisa Congdon: Whatever You Are, Be a Good One

-Published in April 2014 by Chronicle Books, Whatever You Are, Be a Good One is a collection of 100 timeless quotes from some of histories' most notable minds, all illustrated and hand-lettered by Lisa Congdon.
-Some of the quotes come from the likes of Albert Camus, Oscar Wilde, Leo Tolstoy, and Anais Nin.
+Published in April 2014 by Chronicle Books, Whatever You Are, Be a Good One is a collection of 100 quotes from notable writers, all illustrated and hand-lettered by Lisa Congdon.
+Some of the quotes come from Albert Camus, Oscar Wilde, Leo Tolstoy, and Anaïs Nin.

 The book began when Congdon wanted to incorporate more hand-lettering into her practice, which she started to do by creating her "365 Days of Hand Lettering Project" on her blog over the course of 2012.
 The project evolved from drawing individual letters to full quotes.
 Over time, after Congdon had shared these images, she learned that readers found that the quotes had "...comforted them in times of darkness or reminded them to approach a challenge in a new way."
 From there, the focus of the book became a celebration of great thinkers as well as a way of sharing their words with a larger community.